South Whidbey Record

 The South Whidbey Record was founded 88 years ago in Langley as The Whidby Record.
 It has gone through two name changes, first in the 1940s when islanders discovered there was an “e” in the name of the island’s namesake, Joseph Whidbey, who was a crew member on Capt.
 George Vancouver’s ship that explored the Pacific Northwest from 1791 to 1795.
 It remained the Whidbey Record until 1982, when it became The South Whidbey Record to better identify its coverage area.
 Whatever its name, The Record has been covering the communities of Langley, Clinton, Freeland and Greenbank as a weekly and, since the 1990s, a biweekly.
 Islanders still depend on The Record for local and county news, covering everything from local government to civic and charity organizations to transportation, environmental issues and the thriving arts community.

-The South Whidbey Record won 10 awards from the Washington Newspaper Publishers Association, including awards for use of process color in a full page ad, comprehensive coverage of an issue, and color portrait photography.
+The South Whidbey Record won 12 awards from the Washington Newspaper Publishers Association, including three for First Place.

 ages 25 to 54 years

 Source: U.S. Census: 2014 American Community Survey (5-year)